0xDrogon/publications/README.md

-# publications
+# Publications

-Collection of reports and articles
+Collection of reports and articles of mine that I like to publicly share.